MilchRatchet/Luminary/README.md

         start in realtime mode
 ```

-In realtime mode you can control the camera through `WASD` and the mouse.
+In realtime mode, you can control the camera through `WASD` and the mouse.
 The sun can be rotated with the arrow keys.
 A snapshot can be made by pressing `[F12]`.
 You can open a user interface with `[E]` in which you can change many parameters.

 # Building

 This project is a bit of a mess when it comes to building.
 It was only ever built on `Windows` so changes may have to be made for `Linus/OSX`.
-Some hints to get it to run are however:
+Some hints to get it to run are:

 - You need to change the `CUDA toolkit` version in the `CMakeLists.txt` to the one installed on your system.
 - You need to change the `CUDA compatibility` version in the `CMakeLists.txt` to your specific version or lower.